anaclumos/extracranial/Research/pages/The Battle of Flow and Asana.md

 He walked me through who was backing them, how much cash they had, how they had hired top executives from huge companies, and that it was only a matter of time until they beat us on product and outspend us on marketing.

 **I laughed!**
-I was on the bootstrapping train.
+I was on the [[Bootstrap|bootstrapping]] train.
 He was drinking Silicon Valley KoolAid.
 "Nice try!"
 I told him "let the games begin" and we left with a friendly handshake.
 Flow kept growing quickly, but our customers were demanding.